-As part of the Smart Specialisation Platform (S3P), the "Stairway to Excellence" (S2E) project is centred on the provision of assistance to the 13 Member States (EU13) who joined the European Union in 2004 and subsequent years with the aim of closing the innovation gap and promoting excellence in Europe.
+Currently implemented as part of the JRC's Smart Specialisation targeted support activities, the "Stairway to Excellence" (S2E) project was initially centred on the provision of assistance to the 13 Member States (EU13) who joined the European Union in 2004 and subsequent years with the aim of closing the innovation gap and promoting excellence in Europe.

 The S2E launching conference offered a first opportunity to identify the key elements for building successful synergies and gave a useful insight into how synergies could be achieved in practice.
 A diverse set of experiences from five EU countries (CY, CZ, FR, ES and UK) and an international organization were presented as a source of inspiration for other regional and national managing authorities and the research community.

 - National policy events in each of the EU13 Member States to:

 - raise awareness of the actions needed to enable synergies between different EU funding programmes for research and innovation;

 - share experiences in combining funding from Structural Funds and Framework Programme to improve excellence in R&I systems and

 - National and Regional Fact & Figures, a set of statistical indicators on the deployment of FP/ H2020 and Structural Fund/ ESIF for each of the EU13 countries and regions

 - S2E Country Reports for each EU13 countries